iulianapintilie2022/coffee-machine/README.md

-❤️❤️ Small mini game in the console taking input - Coffee Machine from Hyperskill ❤️❤️ This machine uses regular ingredients — coffee, milk, and plastic cups.
+❤️❤️ Small mini game in the console taking input - Coffee Machine from Hyperskill ❤️❤️

+This machine uses regular ingredients — coffee, milk, and plastic cups.
 Should it run out of something, it will show you a notification.
 Our device will serve espresso, cappuccino, and latte.
 And since nothing is for free, it will also charge coffee lovers for a cup.
+You can fill the machine with ingredients, use it for a coffee or take the money from it. ☕️💵

 -Console only Vanilla JS